-During a disaster or emergency event, it is very common for people, both from within the impacted community, and the surrounding areas, to want to volunteer their time to assist with response efforts, such as clean-up.
+During a disaster or emergency event, it is very common for people both within the impacted community and in the surrounding areas to want to volunteer their time to assist with response efforts such as clean-up.
 Many who are for whatever reason unable to volunteer choose to help through donations of goods and services to aid disaster relief.

 If you would like to volunteer during an event, there are a few simple things that you can do to make the process easier and ensure that your assistance goes where it is needed most: